Combine effect of site dilution and long-range interaction on magnetic and transport properties in the half-filled Hubbard model: Introduction

-From the view of fundamental physics antiferromagnetic metals are of particular interest due to the interplay between charge transport, spin, optical, and magnetization dynamics~\cite{Zhang, Sklenar, Zelezny}.
-As mentioned above antiferromagnetism and metallicity are typically incompatible due to the significant scattering of conduction electrons by anti-aligned spins~\cite{Takahashi}.
-So, most of the identified antiferromagnetic metals have at least one ferromagnetic nearest-neighbor spin coupling, giving rise to anisotropic conductivity~\cite{Siddiqui}.
-Doped manganites $\rm La_{1-x} Sr_x Mn O_3$ exhibit A-type antiferromagnetic metallic ground states for various $x$ values~\cite{Akimoto, Moritomo, Hemberger, Santos}.
-A-type antiferromagnetic metallic ground states have also been reported in $\rm Sr_{2-x}La_xFeMoO_6$ ($x > 1.0$) compounds~\cite{Jana}.
-The double-layered $\rm Ca_3Ru_2O_7$ exhibits A-type antiferromagnetic order below 56~K and a metal--nonmetal transition near 48~K, resulting in an antiferromagnetic metallic phase in the intermediate temperature range (48-56~K)~\cite{Yoshida}. $\rm CrN$ shows a first-order magnetic-structural transition from a paramagnetic insulator to an antiferromagnetic metallic phase at $T_N = 286$~K~\cite{Bhobe}, for which antiferromagnetic ordering is still unclear. $\rm CaCrO_3$ and $\rm SrCrO_3$ are examples of metallic antiferromagnets (C-type), where hybridized Cr$3d$--O$2p$ states at the Fermi level play an essential role~\cite{Komarek, Bhobe2, Ortega, Zhang2}.
+From the view of fundamental physics, AF metals are of particular interest due to the interplay between charge transport, spin, optical, and magnetization dynamics~\cite{Zhang, Sklenar, Zelezny}.
+As mentioned above, antiferromagnetism and metallicity are typically incompatible due to the significant scattering of conduction electrons by anti-aligned spins~\cite{Takahashi}.
+So, most of the identified AF metals have at least one ferromagnetic nearest-neighbor spin coupling, giving rise to anisotropic conductivity~\cite{Siddiqui}.
+Doped manganites $\rm La_{1-x} Sr_x Mn O_3$ exhibit A-type AF metallic ground states for various $x$ values~\cite{Akimoto, Moritomo, Hemberger, Santos}.
+A-type AF metallic ground states have also been reported in $\rm Sr_{2-x}La_xFeMoO_6$ ($x > 1.0$) compounds~\cite{Jana}.
+The double-layered $\rm Ca_3Ru_2O_7$ exhibits A-type AF order below 56~K and a metal--nonmetal transition near 48~K, resulting in an AF metallic phase in the intermediate temperature range (48-56~K)~\cite{Yoshida}. $\rm CrN$ shows a first-order magnetic-structural transition from a paramagnetic (PM) insulator to an AF metallic phase at Neel temperature $T_N = 286$~K~\cite{Bhobe}, for which AF ordering is still unclear. $\rm CaCrO_3$ and $\rm SrCrO_3$ are examples of metallic antiferromagnets (C-type), where hybridized Cr$3d$--O$2p$ states at the Fermi level play an essential role~\cite{Komarek, Bhobe2, Ortega, Zhang2}.

-As far as we are aware, G-type antiferromagnetic metals are incredibly rare in stoichiometric compounds, despite the fact that a range of materials have been discovered to be antiferromagnetic metals, offering a platform to explore this unusual state.
+As far as we are aware, G-type AF metals are incredibly rare in stoichiometric compounds, despite the fact that a range of materials have been discovered to be AF metals, offering a platform to explore this unusual state.
 This is because anisotropic conductivity, which can occur in A-type and C-type antiferromagnets, is almost impossible in G-type antiferromagnets.
-But, recently, the A-site-ordered cubic perovskite oxide $\rm LaCu_3Cr_4O_{12}$ was found to display an unusual metallic and G-type antiferromagnetic state at 225~K~\cite{Saito}.
+But, recently, the A-site-ordered cubic perovskite oxide $\rm LaCu_3Cr_4O_{12}$ was found to display an unusual metallic and G-type AF state at 225~K~\cite{Saito}.
 This unique behavior can be attributed to the partial replacement of Cu sites by La sites in the material.
 The strong hybridization between Cu-$3d$, Cr-$3d$, and O-$2p$ orbitals around the Fermi level then facilitates this unusual electronic structure.